Firefly Species on Grandfather

 Photinus carolinus – Synchronous Firefly

-Synchronous firefly males produce a flash pattern of 5-10 single flashes, pause for approximately 10 seconds and repeat.
-Males will generally fly around 5-6 feet off the ground in search of a females who wait on the forest floor or perched on a blade of grass and respond with a flash of their own.
-In areas where population numbers are high, males will begin to flash in “synchrony” and produce a light train that resembles running Christmas lights.
-Most active toward the end of June.
-This species prefers the habitat of maturing cove hardwood forests in live in the forest interior.
-A large firefly – 0.4-0.6 inches long.
+Synchronous firefly males produce a flash pattern of five to 10 single flashes, pause for approximately 10 seconds and repeat.
+Males will generally fly around five to six feet off the ground in search of females, who wait on the forest floor or perched on a blade of grass and respond with a flash of their own.
+In areas with high population densities, males will begin to flash in synchrony and produce a “light train” that resembles running Christmas lights.
+This species is most active toward the end of June and prefers mature cove hardwood forests, especially within the forest interior.
+Synchronous fireflies are relatively large, measuring about 0.4–0.6 inches long.

 Phausis reticulata – Blue Ghost Firefly

-Blue ghost males produce a bluish green light (the light is actually green, but appears blue to the human eye).
-Males fly low to the ground in search for flightless females on the forest floor.
-Males may shine a continuous glow for up to 15 seconds at a time.
-Most active between late May to mid-June.
-There are two distinct peaks of the mating season with the second peak being less abundant than the first peak.
-This species prefers a variety of Appalachian forest types ranging from moist and dry forests, along water and on high dry ridges.
-A tiny to small firefly – measuring 0.2-0.4 inches long.
+Blue ghost males produce a bluish-green light (the light itself is green but appears blue to the human eye).
+Males fly low to the ground in search of flightless females on the forest floor.
+Rather than flashing, males emit a continuous glow that can last up to 15 seconds.
+Blue ghosts are most active from late May through mid-June.
+Their mating season has two distinct peaks, with the second peak less abundant than the first.
+This species occupies a variety of Appalachian forest types, ranging from moist and dry forests to areas along streams and high, dry ridges.
+At 0.2-0.4 inches long, blue ghost fireflies are quite small – approximately the size of a grain of rice.

 Photinus macdermotti – Father Mac’s Firefly

-The male individuals produce a doublet flash that is a couple seconds apart, followed by four second pause and then repeated.
-They fly low to the ground in search of females who perch on vegetation a few feet off the ground.
-Most active during late June.
-This species prefers the habitat of open, moist forests often near streams.
-A medium firefly – measuring 0.4 inches long.
+Males produce a distinctive doublet flash — two flashes spaced a few seconds apart — followed by a four-second pause before repeating.
+They fly low to the ground in search of females, who perch on vegetation a few feet above the ground.
+This species is most active in late June and prefers open, moist forests, often near streams.
+It is a medium-sized firefly, measuring about 0.4 inches long

 Photinus ardens – Northern Ablaze Flash-train Firefly

-The males produce a triplet flash, followed by 5-7 second pause, and then repeat.
-Females respond to these flashes with a doublet flash while perched on vegetation near the ground.
-This species is most active during late June.
-This species prefers the habitat of open fields or pastures.
-A medium firefly – measuring 0.4 inches long.
+Males produce a triplet flash — three flashes in quick succession — followed by a five- to seven-second pause before repeating.
+Females respond with a doublet flash while perched on vegetation near the ground.
+This species is most active in late June and prefers open habitats such as fields or pastures.
+It is a medium-sized firefly, measuring about 0.4 inches long.

 Photuris versicolor – Variable Triple Flash Firefly